You are browsing the archive for Biology.

 written by Vanessa Pike- Russell 2000, updated by Stacy Griffith

 The life cycle of the land hermit crab is unique.
-It starts by the release of eggs into an ocean tide pool, where the zoea go through a series of moults and development stages.
+It starts by the release of eggs into an ocean tide pool, where the zoea go through a series of moults and developmental stages.

 A baby hermit crab zoea will be a part of plankton until it grows and starts to resemble hermit crab form.
 Once they have developed to maturity, hermit crabs leave their watery home, making the long journey to land to find a shell for the protection of the soft abdomen